ImperialBower/pkcore/README.md

       * Hand HandRanker BIG KAHUNA TEST
         * using //region
         * REFACTORING HandRankName  HandRankClass to Name and Class
+    * DETOUR: Generating lookup tables
+      * Is Straight Flush?
+        * Is Straight?
+          * WHEEL???!!!!
     * Six
       * Before we get started lets update the repl so that we get more feedback
       * Five.display